uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 .. image:: assets/itemsaddedintodooutput.png

-The items model is now connected into the todo model.
+The Item model is now connected into the TODO model.

 Applying more uAdmin tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Now let's try something much cooler that we can apply in the items model by adding different types of tags.
-Before we proceed, add more data in your items model.
-Once you are done, let's add the "search" tag in the name field of items.go and see what happens.
+Now let's try something much cooler that we can apply in the Item model by adding different types of tags.
+Before we proceed, add more data in your Item model.
+Once you are done, let's add the "search" tag in the name field of item.go and see what happens.

 .. code-block:: go